-The three-dimensional meteorological data will be calculated using PSU/NCAR mesoscale model (known as MM5) and surface field observations from monitoring stations operated by Sasol (i.e. Leitrim, AJ Jacobs and Sasol 1 in Sasolburg and Secunda Club, Bosjesspruit, and Langverwacht in Secunda) for the meteorological period 2010, 2011 and 2012.
+The three-dimensional meteorological data will be calculated using PSU/NCAR mesoscale model (known as MM5) and surface field observations from monitoring stations operated by Sasol (i.e. Leitrim, AJ Jacobs and Sasol 1) in Sasolburg for the meteorological period 2010, 2011 and 2012.
 MM5 is a limited-area, non-hydrostatic, terrain-following sigma-coordinate model designed to simulate or predict mesoscale atmospheric circulation.
 The model is supported by several pre- and post-processing programs, which are referred to collectively as the MM5 modelling system.